-The OTDs were required to ensure protection of existing public rights of use as well as to mitigate and compensate for the impacts to public access caused by development.
+development.
 In many cases, the location of the boundary between the privately owned uplands and the publicly owned tidelands is unsettled.
 Furthermore, the public may have acquired rights of use through the doctrine of implied dedication and have rights of recreational use in any area subject to the public easement in navigable waters.
 Therefore, these OTDs may describe and include areas already having public rights of use or public ownership.
 Acceptance by the Commission of the dedications does not change the nature of the existing rights, but removes any question of the public's right of use of the area described.

-The State Lands Commission has been requested by the Coastal Commission to review and, where appropriate, accept offers of dedication of lateral access easements involving sandy beach areas lying adjacent to tidelands managed by the State Lands Commission.
-Staff of the Commission is involved in an ongoing process with the Coastal Commission to analyze the OTDs to determine which offers the State Lands Commission should accept.
+The Commission has been requested by the Coastal Commission to review and, where appropriate, accept offers of dedication of lateral access easements involving sandy beach areas lying adjacent to tidelands managed by the Commission.
+Staff of the Commission is involved in an ongoing process with the Coastal Commission to analyze the OTDs to determine which offers the Commission should accept.

-The State Lands Commission has already authorized the acceptance of 156 OTDs in the Malibu area of Los Angeles County between April 2, 1991, and October 1, 2002, and one OTD in Ventura County on April 9, 2002.
+The Commission has already authorized the acceptance of over 200 OTDs along the coast of California between April 2, 1991, and October 30, 2007, the majority of which are located in the Malibu area of Los Angeles County.

-The Commission's liability for holding these lateral parcels is limited by Section 831.2 of the Government Code which provides that a public entity is not liable for injury caused by a natural condition of any unimproved public property.
+The Commission's liability for holding these lateral parcels is limited by section 831.2 of the Government Code which provides that a public entity is not liable for injury caused by a natural condition of any unimproved public property.
 There should be no maintenance and little management required for these easements because of the lack of improvements on the parcels and because the easements simply provide the public with the right to access and use the beach.

-The OTDs involve sandy beach areas lying between the private structure built on the upper beach and the tidelands which are already state owned and under the Commission's jurisdiction.
+The OTDs involve sandy beach areas lying between the private structure built on the upper beach and the tidelands which are already state-owned and under the Commission's jurisdiction.
 Therefore, these areas are not only appurtenant to the Commission's existing area of ownership and jurisdiction, but are for all practical public use purposes integral to it.
 Staff has reviewed the offer and the property on the attached Exhibit B and recommends approval.